jitzian/jitzian/README.md

 </a>&nbsp;&nbsp;
 </p>

+## 🤖 Android Fun Facts:

+- Did you know that Android's mascot, the green robot, is named "Bugdroid"?
+It was designed by Irina Blok while she was working at Google!
+- Every Android version (except Android 1.0 and 1.1) has been named after a sweet treat, following alphabetical order - from Cupcake to Tiramisu!
+- The first Android phone was the HTC Dream (T-Mobile G1), released in 2008, featuring a slide-out QWERTY keyboard!
+- Kotlin, my favorite language for Android development, became an officially supported language in 2017 and is now Google's preferred language for Android app development.

+### 🚀 Current Focus:
+- Building scalable Android applications using Clean Architecture
+- Exploring the latest in Jetpack Compose and Material Design 3
+- Implementing robust testing strategies with JUnit and Espresso
+- Optimizing app performance and user experience

 <!--
 **jitzian/jitzian** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.